LovelandPolitics.com

 2004 review of compliance with open meetings laws, the report concluded;

-statute by engaging in a pre-planned series of one-on-one conversations, and courts have had to determine
+meeting statute by engaging in a pre-planned series of one-on-one conversations, and courts have

 Two Councilors Opt Out Of Meetings